junaidzm13/COMP2113_40/README.md

 This function takes a user's profile as data structure *Profile* and outputs to the screen the updated profile of the user.

 #### make_a_move:
+This function takes a dynamic array *player* which contains the details of current players that are playing, four integers, and a 2D array.
+The first integer *turn_count* represents which player's turn  it is.
+The second integer *num_players* represent the total number of players who are playing the game.
+The third integer *No_of_sixes* represent the number of sixes a player got (can only be 0,1,2).
+The fourth integer *dice_number* represents the number which a player got on the last roll of a die in his turn which can only be 1,2,3,4,5 here.
+The 2D array named *board* stores the details of token positions.
+The purpose of this function is to allow a player to move his token depending on the result from roll_dice function.
+The selected token by the player will be moved and after every single move, a board will be printed to show the movement of his selected token.

 *token_movement*